 We’re proud of the incoming freshman class of about 1,500 new students who have an average SAT score of 1275 and an average high school GPA of 3.79.
 Read more about enrollment and admissions, student housing, the university’s Strategic Plan, our new Campus Plan, and other news about AU in President Neil Kerwin’s Mid-Summer Update to the Campus Community.

-Freshmen assist in a variety of community projects with local non-profits.
-Last year's activities included assisting with a door-to-door community survey.
+First-year students assist in a variety of community projects with local non-profits, such as a door-to-door community survey.

 More than 620 freshmen and about 100 student leaders will team up for several days this month to work with 52 local schools and nonprofit groups across DC as part of AU’s Freshman Service Experience (FSE).
 Since it was founded in 1990, more than 8,000 freshmen have participated in the FSE program designed to orient new students to AU and the city.
 This year’s theme, “A Passion for DC,” focuses on providing students with an understanding of DC’s rich and diverse culture while developing a respect, knowledge, and passion for the city.
 During the day, student teams will work in all areas of the city including cleaning parks.
 At night, participants will meet with faculty, alumni, deans, community leaders, and policymakers to discuss how their work in the community relates to the academic challenges that lie ahead.
 “We come to DC for school, not just to get an education but to have a sense of community and immerse ourselves in the things that DC offers,” says Althea de Guzman, one of the five FSE coordinators this summer.
 Althea is a senior with a double major in international business and international relations and a double minor in economics and French.
 “DC is so much more than the monuments,” she adds.
 “We have so many neighborhoods and diversity here.
 FSE introduces new students to places they may never have gone.”